Business Start-Up Training

 Go to the application link and follow the directions for answering all of the questions.
 When you have completed the application, click on submit and you should receive a message that thanks you for submitting the document, which is confirmation that the application has been successfully transmitted.
-It is important to apply early because if you wait until the deadline and are accepted for Phase 2, you will have a very short window of time as the deadline for returning the Phase 2 application with supporting documents is 12:00 noon, on Tuesday, February 14.
+It is important to apply early because if you wait until the deadline and are accepted for you will have a very short window of time as the deadline for submitting all required supporting application documents is 12:00 noon, on Friday, March 8.

-- Signed release form for performing a credit check (soft pull)
+• Signed release form for performing a credit check (soft pull)

-- Copy of a valid driver’s license or state identification
+• Copy of a valid driver’s license or state identification

-- Copy of GED, transcripts or diploma from highest level of education completed, if possible.
+• Copy of GED, transcripts or diploma from highest level of education completed, if possible.

-Phase 3: If you reach this phase you will receive an email notifying you of your acceptance, and will be requested to set up an appointment slot of 5-7 minutes for our Make Your Case panels.
-At this appointment, you will be expected to present your business idea and make your case for why your business is viable or posed for growth, and explain how your participation in the class will help your business reach that next level.
+Selected applicants will be required to present their business idea in 5-7 minute presentation for our Make Your Case panels.
+During the presentation you will be expected to present your business idea and make your case for why your business is viable or posed for growth, and explain how your participation in the class will help your business reach that next level.

 What Can I Expect If I am Selected?